-- 1. Stop JBoss, and then open (JBoss\installation\path)/bin/run.conf by using editor software. - 2 In the configuration file, specify the following settings on one line.
+- 1. Stop JBoss, and then open (JBoss\installation\path)/bin/standalone.conf by using editor software. - 2 In the configuration file, specify the following settings.
 For n, specify the port number.
 If there is more than one Java VM to be monitored on the same machine, specify a unique port number.
-The port number specified for the settings is specified with Builder (table view $\rightarrow$ JVM Monitor Resource Name $\rightarrow$ Property $\rightarrow$ Monitor (special) tab $\rightarrow$ Connection Port).
+The port number specified for the settings is specified with Builder (table view JVM Monitor Resource Name Property Monitor(special) tab Connection Port).